felipelino/java-hands-on/README.md

  # Do it by yourself

- * Add cache to avoid get the same data always going to retrive from cassandra.
+ * Add cache to avoid retrieving the same data from cassandra.

- * Force to expire the cache whenever the data is updated
+ * Force cache expiration whenever the data is updated

  * Allow to enable/disable Swagger by configuration